ECU FAQs

 Education Credit Union membership is open to all persons and their immediate family members who meet one of the following criteria:

-• If you live, work, worship, or go to school within a 10-mile radius of any of our ten branch locations you are eligible for membership.
-Becoming a member is easy!
+• Anyone who lives, works, worships, or goes to school within a 10-mile radius of any of our six branch locations

 • All individuals holding a valid Texas teaching certificate